jivd78/dataeng_repo/dls_aws/README.md

 #### Use Glue Studio to ingest data from an S3 bucket

 Create scripts for customer_landing_to_trusted.py and accelerometer_landing_to_trusted_zone.py Glue jobs have a node that connects to S3 bucket for customer and accelerometer landing zones.

 Please see the job scripts at `customer_landing_to_trusted.py` and `accelerometer_landing_to_trusted.py`

 #### Manually create a Glue Table using Glue Console from JSON data

-SQL DDL scripts customerlanding.sql and accelerometer_landing.sql include all of the JSON fields in the data input files, and are appropriately typed (not everything is a string
+SQL DDL scripts customerlanding.sql and accelerometer_landing.sql include all of the JSON fields in the data input files, and are appropriately typed (not everything is a string.

+Please see the sql queries `customer_landing_table.sql` and `accelerometer_landing_table.sql`.

 #### Use Athena to query the Landing Zone.